Microorganism Billiards

 Microorganisms often follow unexpected trajectories when swimming near surfaces.
 Organisms such as spermatozoa and {\it E.~coli} are attracted to surfaces and may accumulate there due to a combination of hydrodynamic and steric effects \cite{Rothschild63,fm95,btbl08,sgbk09,sb09,ddcgg11,sl12}.
 This has biological and even medical implications, as attraction and accumulation may lead to the development of biofilms \cite{vllnz90,otkk00,kd10}, and infection of medically-implanted surfaces \cite{hdf92}.
 The orientations of swimming bodies in such an environment depend on the geometry of the swimmers, their mechanism of propulsion, and their interactions \cite{gnbnm05,sgs10,giy10,znm09,houg09,co10,lp10,Crowdy11,sl12,updt15}.
 In addition to being attracted to walls, \textit{E.~coli} cells tend to swim in large circular trajectories due to hydrodynamic interactions with the surface \cite{ldlws06}; notably, the orientation of the circular trajectories are reversed for swimming near a fluid-air interface \cite{lpcp10,dldaai11}, which can be rationalized by considering the two different image flows near no-slip and shear-free surfaces \cite{dldaai11,sl12}.

 The unusual behaviors of microorganisms near surfaces has motivated the development of many intriguing engineering applications.
 Wedge-shaped obstacles have been designed to passively sort \textit{E.~coli} cells into areas of differing concentrations \cite{gkca07}, and \textit{E.~coli} cells have been used to drive micro-devices powered by asymmetric gears \cite{adr09,dladariscmdadf10,saga10,lz13}.
-From a bioengineering perspective, sorting and rectification devices that exploit the interactions of microorganisms and asymmetric surfaces (including funnels and gears) have also been constructed and studied \cite{gkca07,wrnr08,tc09,dladariscmdadf10,bjmvdvscm13}.
-In some cases, steric collisions and near-field lubrication forces may dominate long-range hydrodynamic effects \cite{ddcgg11,lgs14}.
+Sorting and rectification devices that exploit the interactions of microorganisms and asymmetric surfaces (including funnels and gears) have also been designed and studied \cite{gkca07,wrnr08,tc09,dladariscmdadf10,bjmvdvscm13}.
+In some cases, steric collisions or near-field lubrication forces may dominate long-range hydrodynamic effects \cite{ddcgg11,wwdkg13,lwg14}.